-We will start by introducing the basics of DMFT.
-First we will consider a case for which analytic calculations can be performed, the two-site Hubbard Hamiltonian.
+In this section we introduce the basics of dynamical mean-field theory.
+We start from a case for which we can perform analytic calculations, the two-site Hubbard Hamiltonian.
 This is a toy model, useful to illustrate how the method works, but for which, as we will see, DMFT is not a good approximation.
 Indeed, the Hubbard dimer is the worst case for DMFT, since the coordination number is the lowest possible.
-Next we will extend the formalism to the one-band and then to the multi-orbital Hubbard Hamiltonian.
+Next we extend the formalism to the one-band and then to the multi-orbital Hubbard Hamiltonian.
 For three-dimensional lattices the coordination number is typically large and thus DMFT is an excellent approximation.
-Finally, we will discuss modern schemes to construct materials-specific many-body models.
+Finally, we summarize the modern schemes to construct materials-specific many-body models.
 They are based on Kohn-Sham Wannier orbitals, calculated, e.g, using the LDA functional.
 The solution of such models via DMFT defines the LDA+DMFT method.